1Password/scim-examples/do-app-platform-op-cli/README.md

 Invoke-WebRequest -Method Get -Uri 'https://op-scim-bridge-example.ondigitalocean.app/Users' -Headers @{'Authorization' ="Bearer $(op read "op://op-scim/bearer token/credential")"}
 ```

-You can also access your SCIM bridge by visiting the domain in your web browser and entering your bearer token from the vault in 1Password.
+You can also access your SCIM bridge by visiting the SCIM bridge domain in your web browser and entering your bearer token from the vault in 1Password.

 ## Step 5: Connect your identity provider